 If you ever wanted to know the answer to ‘Who is better: Lionel Messi or Diego Maradona?’ your best bet is to sit down with the Mac Allisters and pick their brains, as both father and son played with each.
 Mac Allister Snr was a successful left-back in Argentina, most notably turning out for Boca Juniors and Argentinos Juniors, and he even made three caps for the national team, during which time he played alongside Maradona, as well as a certain Diego Simeone.

 Mac Allister Jnr is also forging a pretty nifty career out for himself as well.
-A Premier Leaguer regular with Brighton & Hove Albion, the repurposed midfielder was a standout name for Argentina this winter as La Albiceleste won their third World Cup title.
-Starring alongside Messi, the 24-year-old has emulated his father by playing alongside one of the greatest ever players to lace up their boots and representing Argentina at the international level.
+A Premier League regular with Brighton and now Liverpool, the repurposed midfielder was a standout name for Argentina as La Albiceleste won their third World Cup title.
+Starring alongside Messi, the 25-year-old has emulated his father by playing alongside one of the greatest ever players to lace up their boots and representing Argentina at the international level.
 Not a bad dynasty.